built/stringtheory/README.md

 Theory of Operation
 --------------------
 StringTheory is a mutable text buffer.
-It's handy for use with templates ahad many utility methods to do little text chores.
+It's handy for use with templates and has many utility methods to do little text chores.
 The underlying concept revolves around the Copy/Cut/Paste metaphor.
 See the Core class and how it relates to the StringTheory class to understand that.

 Docs & Examples
 ----------------
 Don't have any, sorry.
-I did create some nice documentation for the Java versio.
+I did create some nice documentation for the Java version.
 If I find that, I'll post it.
 Those docs should also have some examples.

 License
 --------
-I haven't picked a license for this yet, but I'll probably go with a "free as in I'm not a control freak" license like MIT or BSD.
+I haven't picked a license for this yet, but I'll probably go with a "free as in I'm not a anti-social control freak" license like MIT or BSD.
 In the meantime, know that the code is (c) Matt Youell and I don't particularly care what you do with it.
-If you need a specific document just email me and I'll help you out.
+If you need a specific licensing document/proof/etc. just email me and I'll help you out.